CAS Registry Number

-A CAS Registry Number (also referred to as CAS RN or informally CAS Number) is a unique identification number assigned by the Chemical Abstracts Service (CAS), US to every chemical substance described in the open scientific literature.
-It includes all substances described from 1957 through the present, plus some substances from as far back as the early 1800s.
-It is a chemical database that includes organic and inorganic compounds, minerals, isotopes, alloys, mixtures, and nonstructurable materials (UVCBs, substances of unknown or variable composition, complex reaction products, or biological origin).
+A CAS Registry Number (also referred to as CAS RN or informally CAS Number) is a unique identification number, assigned by the Chemical Abstracts Service (CAS) in the US to every chemical substance described in the open scientific literature, in order to index the substance in the CAS Registry.
+This registry includes all substances described since 1957, plus some substances from as far back as the early 1800s.
+It is a chemical database that includes organic and inorganic compounds, minerals, isotopes, alloys, mixtures, and nonstructurable materials (UVCBs - substances of unknown or variable composition, complex reaction products, or biological origin).
 CAS RNs are generally serial numbers (with a check digit), so they do not contain any information about the structures themselves the way SMILES and InChI strings do.

-The registry maintained by CAS is an authoritative collection of disclosed chemical substance information.
-It identifies more than 182 million unique organic and inorganic substances and 68 million protein and DNA sequences, plus additional information about each substance.
+The CAS Registry is an authoritative collection of disclosed chemical substance information.
+It identifies more than 204 million unique organic and inorganic substances and 69 million protein and DNA sequences, plus additional information about each substance.
 It is updated with around 15,000 additional new substances daily.
-A collection of almost 500 thousand CAS registry numbers are made available under a CC-BY-NC license at ACS Commons Chemistry.
+A collection of almost 500 thousand CAS registry numbers is made available under a CC BY-NC license at ACS Commons Chemistry.

-Use
+History and use

-Historically, chemicals have been identified by a wide variety of synonyms.
-Frequently these are arcane and constructed according to regional naming conventions relating to chemical formulae, structures or origins.
-Well-known chemicals may additionally be known via multiple generic, historical, commercial, and/or (black)-market names.
+Historically, chemicals have been identified by a wide variety of synonyms and properties.
+One of the biggest challenges in the early development of substance indexing, a task undertaken by the Chemical Abstracts Service, was in identifying if a substance in literature was new or if it had been previously discovered.
+Well-known chemicals may be known via multiple generic, historical, commercial, and/or (black)-market names, and even systematic nomenclature based on structure alone was not universally useful.
+An algorithm was developed to translate the structural formula of a chemical into a computer-searchable table, which provided a basis for the service that listed each chemical with its CAS Registry Number, the CAS Chemical Registry System, which became operational in 1965.

 CAS Registry Numbers (CAS RN) are simple and regular, convenient for database searches.
 They offer a reliable, common and international link to every specific substance across the various nomenclatures and disciplines used by branches of science, industry, and regulatory bodies.
-Almost all molecule databases today allow searching by CAS Registry Number.
+Almost all molecule databases today allow searching by CAS Registry Number, and it is used as a global standard.